RalfsCD/GalaDarbs/README.md

 ## What It Does

-PostPit is designed to show a complete full-stack workflow: users can register, log in, browse topics, create posts, comment, report content, manage profiles, and use the admin area for moderation.
+PostPit is designed to show a complete full-stack workflow.
+Users can register, log in, browse topics, create posts, comment, report content, manage profiles, and use the admin area for moderation.

 ## Main Features